Hans J. Salter

-Hans J. Salter (January 14, 1896 in Vienna – July 23, 1994 in Studio City, Cal.) was an Austrian-American film composer.
+Hans J. Salter (January 14, 1896 in Vienna – July 23, 1994 in Studio City, California) was an Austrian-American film composer.

 Biography

 Salter gained his education from the Vienna Academy of Music and studied composition with Alban Berg, Franz Schreker, and others.
 He worked for the Berlin State Opera before being hired in 1928 to compose music at UFA studios.
 Salter emigrated to America in 1937 and was quickly put under contract at Universal, where he worked for nearly 30 years, arranging, composing, conducting, and serving as music director.

 He composed mainly for Universal, most famously for horror and science fiction films but also for other studios and for television.
-His most celebrated scores include The Wolf Man (1941), Scarlet Street (1945), Creature from the Black Lagoon (1954) and The Incredible Shrinking Man (1957).
+His most celebrated scores include The Wolf Man (1941), Scarlet Street (1945), Creature from the Black Lagoon (1954), and The Incredible Shrinking Man (1957).
 Salter was nominated for an Academy Award for several films, including Christmas Holiday (1944) and This Love Of Ours (1945).
-Much of his output for Universal was uncredited, where it was used as stock music, in minor pictures.
+Much of his output for Universal, where it was used as stock music in minor pictures, was uncredited.
 Notable non-horror scores include the Western Bend of the River (1953) and the swashbucklers Against All Flags (1952) and The Black Shield of Falworth (1954), Universal's first Cinemascope production.
+Tracks from his scores for The Golden Horde and Creature from the Black Lagoon were reused in the American cut of the Japanese film King Kong vs. Godzilla in 1963.

 Salter died in Studio City, California on July 23, 1994, at the age of 98, and was interred in the Hollywood Forever Cemetery.